-Sensory integration is a process whereby the brain organizes and interprets sensory experiences.
+Sensory integration is a process whereby the brain organises and interprets sensory experiences.
 Sensory experiences include touch, taste, smell, sight, movement and body awareness.

-Those who suffer from sensory processing issues have trouble organizing or processing information coming in through their senses.
+Those who suffer from sensory processing issues have trouble organising or processing information coming in through their senses.
 Sensory processing issues are also known as sensory integration disorders or sensory integration dysfunction.

 What factors affect the sensory integration of a child?

 There are no absolute known causes or risk factors of sensory processing issues.
 However, family history of similar disorders and birth complications might make it more likely for a child to develop sensory processing issues.

 Sensory integration issues are most commonly associated with OCD, ADHD, ASD and other developmental delays.
 These conditions are not a cause of sensory processing issues but have been seen as co-occurring with it.

 What do difficulties with sensory integration most commonly look like?

 People with sensory processing issues might be sensory avoiding or sensory seeking.

 If a child is over-sensitive to sensory inputs and gets easily overwhelmed by sensory stimuli, they are more likely to be sensory avoiding.
 In this case they are more likely to react in the following ways when exposed to any type of sensory input: